XxAcielxX/arch-plasma-install/README.md

 gdisk /dev/[disk name]
 ```
 - [disk name] = device to partition, find yours by running `lsblk` and replace in all the below instances.
-- If you have a brand new HDD then create GPT Partition Table by pressing `g`, then:
+- If you have a brand new HDD then create GPT Partition Table by pressing `g`.
 - We will be using one partition for our `/`, `/boot` & `/home`.

 ```